developers192/DetailedLoLRPC/README.md

 - Discord

-### Installation
+### Installation & Usage

 1. Download the latest [Release](https://github.com/developers192/DetailedLoLRPC/releases/latest)
-2. Extract the two files `DetailedLoLRPC.exe` and `setup.exe` to a seperate folder
-3. Run the `setup.exe` executable
+2. Make sure LoL is not running.
+Run `DetailedLoLRPC.exe`
-4. If the Riot Client is not running, you'll have to manually specify the required path.
+3. If the Riot Client is not running, you'll have to manually specify the required path.
-5. A `League of Legends` shortcut should now be created in the same folder.
+4. League of Legends will now automatically run with its Rich Presence replaced with DetailedLoLRPC.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- USAGE EXAMPLES -->
-## Usage
+## Options

-You may move the shortcut created anywhere you please.
-Running that shortcut will launch League of Legends with its native Rich Presence replaced with DetailedLoLRPC.

-Launching LoL from the Riot Client will use its native Rich Presence implementation.
+You can right click the tray icon to toggle various settings:
+- "Use skin's splash and name": Display the current skin's splash and name on Discord.
+If disabled, default skin and champion name will be used instead.
+- "Show "View splash art" button": Display a button on Discord that allows viewing the current skin's splash.

-You can use the tray icon to close DetailedLoLRPC.
-Note that closing it will not re-enable the native Rich Presence until the next time you launch LoL using the Riot Client.
+- "Exit": Exit DetailedLoLRPC (LoL's native RPC will not be re-enabled until the next time you start LoL using the Riot Client)
+If you change any settings while in the middle of a game, they will be applied the next time you start a game.
 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- Resource Usage -->
 ## Resource Usage
-First minute or two from starting, DetailedLoLRPC could use up to 25% of your CPU because it has to keep looking for the LoL Client.

-When it detects the LoL Client, CPU usage will drop to ~0%.
+CPU usage is ~0%.
 Memory usage is ~50MB.
+When first running, CPU usage could spike up to 25% for a few seconds

 <p align="right">(<a href="#readme-top">back to top</a>)</p>